cscotti/k8s-status-page-cachet/README.md

 POSTGRES_USER:
 POSTGRES_PASSWORD:

-Note: I've used default values on  the cachet-docker project.
+Note: I've used the default values on the cachet-docker project.
 ```
 echo -n 'postgres' | base64
 cG9zdGdyZXM=